matthiasdroth/matthiasdroth/README.md

 **I like to train Neural Networks for natural language applications (NLP, NLU, and ASR).**

-This repository gives an overview of my past, current, and planned projects.
+My [repositories](https://github.com/matthiasdroth?tab=repositories) give an overview of past, current, and planned projects.

 - I am interested in
   - natural language processing and